About Scotts Bluff County

 - Major employers include the school districts, county and city governments, Walmart, Panhandle Cooperative, and various agricultural processing and distribution companies.

-Regional West Medical Center in Scottsbluff is the largest healthcare facility in western Nebraska and a major employer with over 1,000 staff providing comprehensive medical services to a regional population.
+Regional West Medical Center in Scottsbluff is the largest healthcare facility in western Nebraska and a major employer with over 1,000 staff providing full medical services to a regional population.
 Retail and service businesses concentrated in Scottsbluff and Gering serve a trade area extending into Wyoming and Colorado.
 According to U.S.

 The Nebraska Innovation Campus and regional entrepreneurship initiatives aim to foster small business growth and technology adoption in agriculture.